wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

 *   (1) The payment of, or receipt of, commission by any person for conducting class 4 gambling is prohibited.

-    (2) A person who contravenes subsection (1) commits an offence and is liable on summary conviction to a fine not exceeding $10,000\.
+    (2) A person who contravenes subsection (1) commits an offence and is liable on conviction to a fine not exceeding $10,000\.

+    Section 115(2): amended, on 1 July 2013, by [section 413][492] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 116 Secretary may limit or exclude costs of corporate society